userkahye/input-dyn/README.md

 `paper`: [Gamboa, H., & Fred, A. L. : A Behavioural Biometric System Based on Human-Computer Interaction.](https://sci-hub.st/10.1117/12.542625)

-`why notable`: original; explored human-computer interaction patterns, including mouse movements, for biometric identification, contributing to the understanding of feature extraction from interaction data.
+`why notable`: An original.
+Explored human-computer interaction patterns, including mouse movements, for biometric identification, contributing to the understanding of feature extraction from interaction data.
 (Note: While not solely mouse dynamics, it's often cited in the context of HCI-based biometrics including mouse interactions).

 ---